25 VS Code Extensions Worth Installing in 2026

 19. Docker

-Publisher: Microsoft Why it matters: Provides syntax highlighting and IntelliSense for Dockerfiles and docker-compose files, plus a visual interface for managing containers, images, and registries directly from VS Code.
-The ability to right-click a running container and "Attach Shell" is incredibly handy.
+Publisher: Microsoft Why it matters: Syntax highlighting and IntelliSense for Dockerfiles and docker-compose files, plus a visual interface for managing containers, images, and registries directly from VS Code.
+Being able to right-click a running container and "Attach Shell" is incredibly handy.
+No more switching to a terminal window to check what's happening inside a container.

 20. Remote - SSH

-Publisher: Microsoft Why it matters: This extension lets you open a folder on a remote server (via SSH) as if it were local.
-Your entire VS Code experience -- extensions, terminal, IntelliSense, debugging -- works on the remote machine.
-I use this daily for development on cloud VMs and my home server.
+Publisher: Microsoft Why it matters: Open a folder on a remote server via SSH as if it were local — a must-have if you're doing development on a Linux server.
+Your entire VS Code experience — extensions, terminal, IntelliSense, debugging — works on the remote machine.
+I use this daily for work on cloud VMs and my home server.

 Settings tip: Add your frequently used servers to ~/.ssh/config for one-click connections: